MarcLD/Getting-and-Cleaning-Data/README.md

 =========================
 This file describes how run_analysis.R script works.

-You can get the data from
+You can get the data from:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.